 To write music, music notes and other musical symbols (clef, rest, alteration…) are placed on the music staff (or stave).
 The staff (or stave) is made by five parallel horizontal lines.

-A B C or DO RE MI
+A B C and DO RE MI

 Learn how to read music notes easily and quickly with color notes